msdkhani/Chatbot-symptoms/README.md

 Use natural language to ask chatbot about your health issues, it would ask relevant questions to your symptoms, to extract as much information.

 ### Instructions
- -Clone the repository from GitHub
+ - Clone the repository from GitHub
- -Navigate to the project directory
+ - Navigate to the project directory
- -Install the required Python packages: pip install -r requirements.txt -Run the application using Streamlit: streamlit run chat.py
+ - Install the required Python packages: pip install -r requirements.txt
+ - Run the application using Streamlit: streamlit run chat.py

 ### Workflow Diagram: